Marble Falls and Austin, Texas — Unexpected things to do on vacation. Visit some of the most popular and also some unusual places.

 We also took time to explore a bit more of Austin.
 This time, we did not go rowing in Zilker Park as usual, but instead visited a few other free must-go sites there.
 We enjoyed the view of Lake Austin and the city from Mount Bonnell, went to the Texas State Capitol, were enchanted by the Laguna Gloria Mansion gardens and views, and watched hundreds of thousands of bats stream out from their home beneath the South Congress Bridge at 8 pm –a spectacle of nature to wow children and adults.

-Down in Austin, the food options are limitless — ranging from all kind of ethnic food trucks to typical restaurants like Almarah Mediterranean Restaurant and Mandola’s Italian Restaurant, where I always get my Italian fix.
+Down in Austin, the food options are limitless — ranging from all kinds of ethnic food trucks to typical sit-down restaurants like Almarah Mediterranean Restaurant and Mandola’s Italian Restaurant, where I always get my Italian fix.
 Affordability, simplicity, and great quality food are the name of the game.

 Last but not least, we went on a tour… more precisely an olive orchard and refinery tour at the award-winning Texas Hill Country Olive Oil Company in the Austin suburb of Bee Cave.
 Spain and Italy together may produce about 75% of the olive oil consumed in the world, but the state of Texas has one of the best olive oil refineries, believe it or not.
 Like I said before, expect the unexpected here.